soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/get-ready-for-office-365-cas.md

 |:-----|:-----|:-----|:-----|
 |[Start evaluating](office-365-cas-overview.md) <br/> |You are here!  <br/> [Next step](turn-on-office-365-cas.md) <br/> |[Start deploying](turn-on-office-365-cas.md) <br/> |[Start utilizing](utilization-activities-for-ocas.md) <br/> |

-As you prepare to turn on and implement Office 365 Cloud App Security (formerly known as Advanced Security Management) for your organization, there are a few things to take into account.
+As you prepare to turn on and implement Office 365 Cloud App Security for your organization, there are a few things to take into account.
 Use this article as a guide to plan for Office 365 Cloud App Security.

 ## Step 1: Identify and protect your global and security administrator accounts